Woman says Washington state lawmaker raped her in 2007

 "Like Dr. Ford, I can no longer remain silent knowing that the man who raped me is in a position to influence the laws that govern my state and impact every woman who lives here," Faber wrote.

+State Sen. Ann Rivers, a Republican, also supported an investigation, saying how it proceeds will be up to authorities.

+"But my fellow Republican senators and I agree that any allegation of this nature must be looked into as thoroughly as possible, no matter who is involved and no matter how many years have passed," Rivers said in a statement.

-Faber, 35, in June published an online essay accusing an unnamed Washington state lawmaker of assaulting her.
-She wrote that they met "at the Capitol," spent the night dancing and kissing, and that both "drank too much."
+Faber, 35, in June published an online essay accusing an unnamed Washington state lawmaker of assaulting her in 2007.
+She wrote how they met "at the Capitol" after she graduated from Georgetown in Washington, D.C., spent the night dancing and kissing, and that both "drank too much."

 She wrote in the essay she walked the man back to his hotel, went to his room and that he pinned her to a bed and pulled down her dress.
 She wrote that she told him to stop and put her foot on his head to push him away.
 After the man raped her, she wrote, she asked him for a kiss goodbye before leaving the room.